couchbaselabs/dcp-documentation/documentation/dead-connections.md

 #### Handling a noop message

+Once a Consumer has made at least one successful [Stream Request](commands/stream-request.md), the Producer will start an internal timer equal to one noop interval.
+If no other message (e.g. Mutation) is sent by the Producer in that time, then it will instead send a Noop (and reset the interval timer).

 When the Consumer receives a noop message it should immediately respond with a noop response.
 The Producer will expect a response when it sends the Consumer this message and if no response is received the Producer will disconnect its connection.
 The Producer will wait for a response for an amount of time equal to the noop interval.

 #### Consumer dead connection detection